rpm-py-installer/rpm-py-installer/README.md

 # rpm-py-installer

-This tool installs RPM Python binding module (`rpm-python` or `rpm` (new version)) on any Python, considering installed system RPM's version.
+This tool installs [RPM Python binding module](https://github.com/rpm-software-management/rpm/tree/master/python) (`rpm-python` or `rpm` for new version) on any Python or virtualenv environment, considering installed RPM's version.

+If you want to install the module on `/usr/bin/python{3,2,}`, install it from the RPM package(`python{3,2}-rpm`).

 ## How to install